 Proseccos are sparkling wines similar to Champagne or cava but with a unique flavor profile from their grapes.
 Prosecco is light-bodied and lower in alcohol content than most sparkling wines like Champagne or cava.

-Some producers may call a sweeter style of prosecco “Brut” because it has been less aged than a drier variety.
+Some producers may call a sweeter prosecco “Brut” style because it has been less aged than a drier variety.

 Prosecco red wine and other red wines have different levels of alcohol.
+The average alcohol content for prosecco red wine is 11% to 13%, while the moderate alcohol content for other red wines is 14%.
 The main difference between proseccos and other red wines (such as Pinot Noir or Cabernet Sauvignon) is that proseccos are light-bodied, dry red wines.
-The average alcohol content for prosecco red wine is 11% to 13%, while the average alcohol content for other red wines is 14%.

 FAQs